-AB 1147 substantially changes CAMTC's existing Board structure.
+• AB 1147 substantially changes CAMTC's existing Board structure.

-- Of those 20 members, eight members are chosen by four different professional massage associations (two each), one member is chosen by each statewide association of private postsecondary schools that meet the requirements in the law, one member is chosen by the League of California Cities, one member is chosen by the California State Association of Counties, one member is chosen by the Director of Consumer Affairs, one member is chosen by the Office of the Chancellor of the California Community colleges, and the remainder are appointed by the Board. - As of September 15, 2015, a new Board will replace the existing Board.
+- Under current law, CAMTC's Board may be comprised of up to 20 members.
+Of those 20 members, eight members are chosen by four different professional massage associations (two each), one member is chosen by each statewide association of private postsecondary schools that meet the requirements in the law, one member is chosen by the League of California Cities, one member is chosen by the California State Association of Counties, one member is chosen by the Director of Consumer Affairs, one member is chosen by the Office of the Chancellor of the California Community colleges, and the remainder are appointed by the Board. - As of September 15, 2015, a new Board will replace the existing Board.
 This new Board will be comprised of 13 members chosen in the following manner: - One member chosen by the League of California Cities; - One member chosen by the California Police Chiefs Association; - One member chosen by the California State Association of Counties; - One member chosen by a representative of an anti-human trafficking organization, with that organization being chosen by CAMTC; - One member chosen by the Office of the Chancellor of the California Community Colleges; - One public member chosen by the Director of the Department of Consumer Affairs;